HardlyDifficult/Tutorials/Chapter6.md

  - Select the Text GameObject:
    - Color: white
    - Font: kenpixel_future
-   - Font size: 32 (text may disapear)
+   - Font size: 32 (text may disappear)
    - Height: 40 (text should be too large)
    - Width: 500
    - Use the scale tool to scale down until its a good size.